grafana/tempo/docs/tempo/website/api_docs/_index.md

 - `maxDuration = (go duration value)`
   Optional.
 Find traces with no greater than this duration.
 Uses the same form as `minDuration`.
 - `limit = (integer)`
   Optional.
 Limit the number of search results.
-Default is 100.
+Default is 20, but this is configurable in the querier.
+Refer to [Configuration](../configuration#querier).

 ### Search Tags

-<span style="background-color:#f3f973;">This experimental endpoint is disabled by default and can be enabled via the search_enabled YAML config option.</span>
+<span style="background-color:#f3f973;">This experimental endpoint is disabled by default and can be enabled via the `search_enabled` YAML config option.</span>

 This endpoint retrieves all discovered tag names that can be used in search.
 The endpoint is available in the query frontend service in a microservices deployment, or the Tempo endpoint in a single binary deployment.